 Hitachi Ltd bought the Horizon nuclear project for about £700m from its former German owners – Eon and RWE – who decided to put the joint venture up for sale in March 2012.
 Investing billions in new reactors would have forced a credit-rating downgrade on RWE, said Volker Beckers, CEO at RWE npower in May 2012 and Tony Cocker, CEO of E.ON UK said E.ON lacks the “financial firepower”.

 An application for Development Consent was received by the Infrastructure Planning Inspectorate on 1st June 2018.
 On 28th June, the Inspectorate announced that it had accepted the application for examination, and on 6th July it invited interested parties to register.
 Registration closed on 13th August.
 The Nuclear Free Local Authorities (NFLA) full submission is available here.
 In February 2019 Horizon said it would continue to seek full planning permission for the Wylfa Newydd nuclear project, despite the fact it has been put on hold.
 This would allow “a timely restart” to work on the project.
 The Inspectorate announced on 23rd April 2019 that it had completed its examination and that over a period of three months it would write its report and then make a recommendation to the Secretary of State.
-The Secretary of State will then have three months in which to make a decision.
+The Secretary of State is then supposed to make a decision in three months.
+But this had already been postponed twice.

 In nuClear News No.117 we looked at the House of Commons Welsh Affairs Committee which investigated the implications and what might be done to restart development.
 The MPs argued that if Hitachi was not prepared to resume development, the UK Government should encourage it to sell the site to another developer that might be willing to reactivate the project.
 The MPs also said the suspension of work on Wylfa Newydd makes it all the more important that plans for Trawsfynydd are brought forward at the earliest opportunity to build a Small Modular Reactor.